arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Snapshot saved in local storage](assets/snapshot.png)

-The example code below lets you records a video and save it on the Nicla Vision local storage as `example.mjpeg`.
+The example code below lets you record a video and save it on the Nicla Vision local storage as `example.mjpeg`.

 ```python
 import sensor